👋 Introduction

 🐞 Fixing Bugs

-# Cursor prompt: “Why is this function returning None?”
+#prompt: “Why is this function returning None?”

 def calculate_discount(price, discount):